percona/percona-backup-mongodb/doc/source/running.rst

    will perform a full all-databases, all collections restore and does not offer an option to restore only a subset of collections in the backup, as MongoDB's mongodump tool does.
 But to avoid surprising mongodump users |pbm|
-   as of now (versions 1.x) replicates mongodump's behaviour to only drop collections in the backup.
+   as of now (versions 1.x) replicates mongodump's behavior to only drop collections in the backup.
 It does not drop collections that are created new after the time of the backup and before the restore.
 Run a db.dropDatabase() manually in all non-system databases (i.e. all databases except "local",